bcgov/nr-spar-oracle-api/CONTRIBUTING.md

 ## Run tests

-You can run tests running `./mvnw test`.
-Tests coverage reposts can be seen on your commits and pull requests.
+You can run tests running with `./mvnw test`.
+Tests coverage reports can be seen on your commits and pull requests.

 ## Submit pull requests